 "I remembered" she noted, "how we used to live at home.
 He only fell asleep at night after he'd taken my hand.
 That was a habit of his-to hold my hand while he slept.
 All night.
-So in the hospital I take his hand and don't let go."2
+So in the hospital I take his hand and don't let go."

-When one person refuses to leave another, when one hand finds another and does not let go, love becomes devotion.
+When one person refuses to leave another, when one hand finds another and does not let go, love becomes sacrifice and devotion.

-Today, on the Feast of the Exultation of the Holy Cross, we venerate the dreadful means by which divine love became supreme devotion.
+The Eucharist that we offer is a true sacrifice because it represents (makes present) the sacrifice of the cross, the dreadful means by which divine love became supreme devotion.
 God climbed up the fire escape of creation and entered our condition through the window of the Incarnation, so to speak.